gradleupdate/knotx-server-http/README.md

 Knot.x Server enables plugging in custom behaviour for each supported route.
 Each defined [`path`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#pathItemObject)\
-is processed by the chain of [Handlers](https://vertx.io/docs/apidocs/io/vertx/core/Handler.html) that reacts on the request and are able to shape the response.
+is processed by the chain of [Handlers](https://vertx.io/docs/apidocs/io/vertx/core/Handler.html) that reacts on the request and is able to shape the response.

 ![server flow](misc/server-flow.png)